teodorlu/hotload/README.md

 - Anaconda Python 2.7.15 on Windows 10
 - Abaqus Python 2.7.4

+## Exceptions and interrupts

+The balance between liveness and security is fragile.
+Thus, it's recommended to understand the exception model of hotload.

+1. `C-c` (Control-c) interrupts the reload loop
+2. For all other exceptions, the stacktrace is printed and the reload loop continues.

 ## Other things you might interested in

 - [entr][1] provides this workflow as a command-line, language-agnostic tool.
 I